-I started the draft for this post quite a while back when I wrote about the COVID pandemic being better suited to introverts than extroverts.
-I thought I’d treat to tease apart the constructs of loneliness, social anxiety, and introversion/extroversion, similar to a post I did quite some time ago about introversion, shyness, and social anxiety.
+I started writing this when thinking about the COVID pandemic being better suited to introverts than extroverts, although the social isolation isn’t necessarily easy for introverts either.
+I thought I’d treat to tease apart the constructs of loneliness, social anxiety, and introversion/extroversion.

 To start off, what’s a psychological construct?
 It’s a representation of an intangible thing that gives us a way to talk about that thing and distinguish it from other intangible things.
 Loneliness, social anxiety (disordered or not), and introversion/extroversion are distinct constructs, although they may have areas of overlap.
 Because they’re distinct, the presence of one doesn’t automatically mean the presence of another.